Churchyard Task Team

 What will you do as a volunteer?

 You’ll be involved in a variety of conservation tasks.
 In the summer months we undertake a lot of grassland management which involves scything, raking and making hay with our manual hay baler.
 You could be pruning bushes and shrubs, cutting back overgrown vegetation or building compost bins.
 In winter you might get the chance to lay hedges, learning this old technique that rejuvenates and restores natural boundaries.
 The team plants and maintains new hedges and looks after ancient trees by clearing competing vegetation.
 We restore and rebuild dry stone walls.
 We help make wildlife homes with habitat piles, hibernacula and bug hotels.
 We also have volunteers that undertake memorial surveys and species surveys, rather than practical work.
-Have a look at the programme to find out what we are doing in the next few months.
+Have a look at the Programme Jan-Mar 2019 to find out what we are doing in the next few months.

 A typical day